top of page

 The IDEELab Solution

 Led by faculty and graduate student metallurgists, IDEELab engineers conducted a series of high-strain rate experiments and microstructural analyses.
-By adjusting the alloy's chemical composition and heat treatment profiles, they unlocked a microstructure that resists cracking under shock and offers prolonged performance under abrasive conditions.
+They adjusted the alloy's chemical composition and heat treatment profiles.
+This process unlocked a microstructure that resists cracking under shock while offering prolonged performance under abrasive conditions.

 • Enhanced impact fatigue resistance